gdsbook/book/notebooks/09_spatial_inequality.md

 At the time this is being written, the topic of inequality is at the top of agenda of policy makers and is drawing considerable attention in academic circles.
-This is due to historic levels of inequality across the globe (references).
+This is due to historic levels of inequality across the globe.
 Much of the focus has been on *interpersonal income inequality*, yet there is a growing recognition that the question of *interregional income inequality* requires further attention as the growing gaps between poor and rich regions have been identified as key drivers of political polarization in